Euro zone business growth hits three-year high but ECB cautious | Business

 Euro zone business growth hits three-year high but ECB cautious

-As the economy rebounds, some policymakers are making the case for the ECB to start giving up its emergency measures and revert to more traditional forms of stimulus.
+As the economy rebounds and confidence improves, some policymakers are making the case for the ECB to start giving up its emergency measures and revert to more traditional forms of stimulus.
 But others are more cautious, warning the fledgling recovery is predicated on copious ECB support and that a recent rise in borrowing costs to two-year highs is already a major drag.

-Alongside that, eurozone finance ministers will continue to support their economies as they recover from the pandemic, their chairman Paschal Donohoe said on Friday.
-With more businesses reopening - or at least adapting to lockdowns - IHS Markit's Flash Composite Purchasing Managers' Index, seen as a good guide to economic health, climbed to 56.9 in May from April's final reading of 53.8.
+Alongside that, euro zone finance ministers will continue to support their economies but were upbeat on Friday about prospects for the post-pandemic recovery.
+With more businesses reopening - or at least adapting to lockdowns - IHS Markit's flash Composite Purchasing Managers' Index, seen as a good guide to economic health, climbed to 56.9 in May from April's final reading of 53.8.

 In Germany, Europe's largest economy, services activity rose by the most in nearly a year, helped by a loosening of restrictions.
 But supply bottlenecks in manufacturing led to production problems at a growing number of factories.
 The lifting of a lockdown in France unleashed a business boom there, with activity surging past expectations to set the stage for an economic rebound.